Sophokles187/data-cards/docs/installation.md

 5. Copy the downloaded files into the `data-cards` folder
 6. Enable the plugin in Obsidian's Community Plugins settings

-## Verifying Installation
+## Verification

-To verify that DataCards is properly installed:
+To verify that DataCards is installed correctly:

-1. Open Obsidian's Settings
+1. Open Obsidian Settings
-2. Navigate to "Community plugins"
-3. Check that "DataCards" appears in your list of installed plugins and is enabled

-## Updating DataCards

-### Community Plugins & BRAT
+2. Go to Community Plugins

-If you installed DataCards through the Community Plugins browser or BRAT, updates will be automatically available through Obsidian's plugin updater.

-### Manual Updates

-If you installed manually, you'll need to:

-1. Download the latest release files
-2. Replace the files in your `.obsidian/plugins/data-cards/` folder
-3. Restart Obsidian if necessary
+3. Make sure DataCards is listed and enabled
+4. Create a test note with a `datacards` code block
+5. Preview the note to confirm cards are rendering properly

-## Troubleshooting Installation
+## Troubleshooting

-If you encounter problems during installation:
+If you encounter issues during installation:

-- Make sure Obsidian is updated to the latest version
-- Verify that the Dataview plugin is installed and enabled
+- Make sure Dataview plugin is installed and enabled
+- Check that you're using a compatible version of Obsidian
 - Try restarting Obsidian after installation
-- Check the console for any error messages (Help → Developer → Toggle Developer Tools)
+- Verify that all required files are in the correct location

+For more help, see the [FAQ & Troubleshooting](faq.md) page.